enajork/devex/README.md

 - ~~picom draws ugly black boxes around context & dropdown menus in chromium (similar to this [issue](https://github.com/orgs/regolith-linux/discussions/949)).
 Very annoying.
 Stopped using picom because of this.~~ Fixed by installing gtk.

 ## macOS
-### Aerospace
+### AeroSpace
 I still use a Mac laptop whenever I am on the go.
 While the level of customization is not as much as with Linux, it still possible to use a tiling window manager and all of the terminal & vim enhancements.
-Aerospace is a tiling window manager for MacOS.
+AeroSpace is a tiling window manager for MacOS.
 It does not work as well as i3, but it serves its purpose well.

 ### kitty
 I've been using iTerm2 for the past few years, but finally switched to using kitty on macOS.
 To install, either run with `curl` or `brew`: